MattTriano/hello_world_nginx/README.md

 2) Go to [http://127.0.0.1](http://127.0.0.1) (or http://whatever-your-host-ip-is, if you aren't running it on your local machine)./

 You'll see the static html page from `/server/index.html`.

+## How do I log incoming requests and requestor metadata?

+By default, nginx will output information to the console about requests as those requests come in.
+These are presented in nginx's default `log_format`, which is named `combined`.
+You can define other formats with other variables listed [here](https://nginx.org/en/docs/http/ngx_http_log_module.html#log_format).

+You can direct these logs to file by using the `access_log` directive.
+Using this logging scheme, you'll have to modify the docker-compose.yml file to define a volumn (mount point) for the nginx service.